This is about creating true prosperity—aliveness.

 Different ages bring different things to the table.
 Just try doing better than a baby at boosting moods!
 Mixed-age villages can happen with intentionality.
 Practically, they can happen by viewing “neighbors” in terms of a broader community and using good ol’ transportation to make connections happen.

-So Mary-E, what’s up with you talking about practical spirituality?
+So Mary-Elizabeth, what’s up with the practical spirituality stuff?